dannypurcell/rubysite/README.md

 `include Rubysite`
 Optionally `#!/usr/bin/env ruby` at the top.

-Calling `ruby ./path/to/module.rb server [port]` will start the server.
+Calling `ruby ./path/to/module.rb` will start the server.
 Your module's singleton methods `def self.method_name` will be available from the web at `localhost:8080` by default.